 What are the major consequences of negative rates?

-The first reason starts with a caveat: Lenders want to be compensated for loaning out to a potentially risky borrower.
-That means if yields were to turn negative, it doesn’t mean you’d literally be paid to take out a mortgage or an auto loan, McBride says.
+Lenders want to be compensated for loaning out to a potentially risky borrower.
+That means if yields were to turn negative, it’d be unlikely for you to get paid to take out something like a mortgage or an auto loan, and even more so, banks might not want to write out those loans, McBride says.

 “They don’t want to do it from a business perspective,” McBride says.
 “Rates might be low, but it doesn’t eliminate the risk of lending.”

-There’s also a clear concern that negative yielding consumer products could cause bank runs in the masses.
-People might prefer to keep their money under their mattress, where the interest rate is at least 0 percent, instead of parking it in a savings account.
-That’s made banks all the more reluctant to pass on negative rates to consumers.
+There’s also a clear concern that negative yielding consumer products could cause bank runs.
+People might prefer to keep their money under their mattress, where the interest rate is at least 0 percent.
+That’s made banks all the more reluctant to pass on negative rates.

-Another concern is that a too-low negative federal funds rate could simply discourage banks from keeping deposits at the Fed in general, English says.
+Another concern is that a too-low negative federal funds rate could discourage banks from keeping deposits at the Fed, English says.
 Instead, they could opt to convert their reserves to currency, which could strain the financial system.
 Experts often call this a “reversal rate.”

 And just as it was difficult for the Fed to hike rates in 2018 during a time of solid economic growth, it’s hard to shake the negative interest rate cycle once it begins.
 The ECB, BOJ and Bank of Switzerland are still in the negative zone, despite the recession ending more than a decade ago.
 Experts say their economies aren’t in any better shape now than before those policies were implemented.